How and where to Pitch an Idea for a Reality TV Show

 You can pitch your proposal directly to the production companies that make reality TV shows or you can pitch it through websites that are designed for reality TV show pitches.

-On this website you can pay less than $40 to pitch your idea for 30 days plus $25 for any additional pitches during the 30-day period.
-This website is regularly visited by over 75 major production companies who are looking for the next great reality TV show idea.
+On this website you can pay to pitch your idea for 30 days plus additional money for any additional pitches during the 30-day period.
+This website is regularly visited by major production companies who are looking for the next great reality TV show idea.

 Your proposal needs to be set out in the industry standard format just as a proposal for ANY type of show should be and needs to include the following: